 – Through Family Sponsorship.

-There are different requirements for all the categories mentioned above, and it is necessary for a person to meet the requirements of the category in which he is selected for a green card.
-Getting a green card via employment or family sponsorship is a very lengthy and time taking process, and sometimes it may take years to process.
-Therefore the easiest and the simplest way of getting a green card is through the green card lottery.
+There are different requirements for all the categories mentioned above, as it is necessary for a person to meet the requirements of the category in which he is selected for a green card.
+Getting a green card via employment or family sponsorship is a very lengthy and time consuming process, sometimes it may take years to process.
+Therefore the easiest and simplest way to obtain a green card is through the green card lottery.
 All you need here is luck, and if you are a green card lottery winner, your dream of having P.R. in the USA can come true.

 As discussed earlier, the U.S. government issues different types of green cards for different purposes.
 All green cards have their own categories and sub-categories that further have their own requirements.
-If you are going to apply for a green card, it is very important for you to understand in which category do you fall.
-Your green card application can easily be rejected if you apply under the wrong category, so here we provide you details about different kinds of green cards that will help you when you fill your application.
+If you are going to apply for a green card, it is very important for you to understand where you fall into the category.
+Your green card application can be easilyrejected if you apply under the wrong category, so here we provide you details about different kinds of green cards that will assist you filling your application.

 If you want to apply for a family-based green card, then you must be a close relative of a U.S. citizen or a green cardholder.
 The eligible family members who can apply for a green card are children, spouses, parents, and siblings of a U.S. citizen.
-This category also covers those widows and widowers that were married to a U.S. citizen when the citizen died.
-It is necessary for widows and widowers to provide that their marriage was authentic, just like the living U.S. citizens and green card holders who apply for a marriage-based green card.
+This category also covers those widows and widowers that were married to a U.S. citizen when the citizen passes away.
+It is necessary for widows and widowers to prove that their marriage was authentic, just like the living U.S. citizens and green card holders who apply for a marriage-based green card.
 Other family members like cousins, aunts, uncles, and grandparents cannot apply for a family-based green card.
 Suppose they want to apply for a family-based green card.
-In that case, they must apply on behalf of too close family relatives living in the U.S. Further, if you need any help regarding the family-based green cards or marriage-based green cards, then i-IMMIGRATE can help you to complete your green card application and avoid any problems.
+In that case, they must apply on behalf of two close family relatives living in the U.S. Further more, if you need any help regarding the family-based green cards or marriage-based green cards, then i-IMMIGRATE can help you complete your green card application and avoid any problems.

 If you want to apply for an employment-based green card, you must be aware that there are further sub-categories of an employment-based green card.
-In your application, you have to mention that in which category you fall.
-In some cases, your children and spouses may also qualify for a green card as well.
-To make you understand, we have prepared a table for you that gives you details about different kinds of employment-based green cards.
+In your application, you have to mention in which category you land.
+In some cases, your children and spouse may also qualify for a green card.
+To make you understand, we have prepared a table that gives you details about different kinds of employment-based green cards.